Skip to Content, Navigation, or Footer.

 Logo of The Middlebury Campus

-We were at dinner on January 19th when Elisabeth Dellit received a message from her Migrant Justice group chat alerting the club’s members about a meeting that night to organize a protest against a career conversation with Phillip Cosentino ’00.
+We were at dinner on January 19th when Elisabeth Dellit received a message in her Migrant Justice at Midd group chat alerting members about a meeting organized by a group of students unaffiliated with any club.
+The meeting was to plan a protest against a career conversation with Phillip Consentino ‘00.
 Cosentino recently retired after 25 years in the Central Intelligence Agency (CIA), serving as a counterterrorism and extremist radicalization analyst.

 Having planned to attend the career conversation herself because of her interest in a career as a public servant, Dellit didn’t attend the meeting to rally against Cosentino and the CIA.
 She also went through with her plans to attend and brought two of her friends.